alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### (a) terminal

-Not ‘the command-line’ or ‘the command-line interface’, or ‘Terminal’ (which is the macOS terminal specifically).
+Not 'the command-line' or 'the command-line interface', or 'Terminal' (which is the macOS terminal specifically).

 ### test

-Ask users to ‘run’ a test, not ‘conduct’, ‘execute’ or ‘perform’.
+Ask users to 'run' a test, not 'conduct', 'execute' or 'perform'.

 ### test environment

-Not ‘prototype environment’ - user research shows this causes confusion.
+Not 'prototype environment' - user research shows this causes confusion.

 ### third parties

-For conciseness use only ‘a third party’ instead of ‘a third-party organisation’.
+For conciseness use only 'a third party' instead of 'a third-party organisation'.

 ### Technology Code of Practice (TCoP)